laravel/forge-docs/1.0/servers/backups.md

 :::warning AWS IAM Permissions

-When using Amazon S3 to store your database backups, your AWS IAM user must have at least the following permissions for S3:
+When using Amazon S3 to store your database backups, your AWS IAM user must have the following permissions for S3:

 - `s3:PutObject`
 - `s3:GetObject`